 Other Questions People Ask

-How can understanding the root cause of negative thoughts help in overcoming them?
+How does understanding the root cause of negative thoughts help in overcoming them?